kuriwaki/cces_cumulative/README.md

     descriptions, groupings, and other Crunch attributes to the Crunch dataset.
 It also adds variables and exports a `.dta` version

-More scripts arein `00_prepare` format other datasets like NOMINATE, CQ, and DIME.
+More scripts are in `00_prepare`, they format other datasets like NOMINATE, CQ, and DIME.